Caitlin Foord

-Caitlin Jade Foord (born 11 November 1994) is an Australian professional soccer player who plays as a forward for FA Women's Super League club Arsenal and the Australia national team, the Matildas.
-She became the youngest Australian to play at a World Cup when she represented Australia at the 2011 FIFA Women's World Cup at the age of 16.
+Caitlin Jade Foord (born 11 November 1994) is an Australian professional soccer player who plays as a forward for Women's Super League club Arsenal and the Australia national team.
+She became the youngest Australian to play at a World Cup in 2011 at the age of 16.

-In 2011, Foord was named 2011 FIFA Women's World Cup Best Women's Young Player, Asian Women's Young Footballer of the Year, and Football Federation Australia's U20 Women's Footballer of the Year.
-In 2016, she was awarded Asian Women's Footballer of the Year by the Asian Football Confederation (AFC).
+In 2011, Foord was named World Cup Best Women's Young Player, Asian Women's Young Footballer of the Year, and Football Federation Australia's U20 Women's Footballer of the Year.
+In 2016, she was awarded Asian Women's Footballer of the Year by the Asian Football Confederation.

 Early life

 Raised with her sister Jamie by their mother Simone in Shellharbour, a suburb 100 kilometres south of Sydney in the Illawarra region of New South Wales, Foord attended Illawarra Sports High School.
 Her mother would frequently drive Foord three-four hours round-trip to Sydney for training and games: "She'd pick me up straight after school and drive me to Sydney Olympic Park and back four times a week for training – and again on the weekend for a game."
 Her sister Jamie recommended to their mother to let Caitlin try football after seeing her play on the playground at school with boys.
 "She was just doing so many sports.
 We took her down and signed her up for the Warilla Wanderers ...
 I think in the first game she scored six goals."
 Foord was the only member of her family to play football.

-Foord played for local teams Illawarra Stingrays and the Sutherland Sharks before spending some quality time at the New South Wales Institute of Sport.
+Foord played for local teams Illawarra Stingrays and the Sutherland Sharks before spending some time at the New South Wales Institute of Sport.
 In 2009, she was named Junior Sports Star of the Year at the Shellharbour Sports Awards.
-She also played futsal as played for the NSW Under 13 team who competed in the Australian Championships in Canberra.
+She also played futsal for the NSW Under 13 team who competed in the Australian Championships in Canberra.
 At age 13, she earned her first cap for Australia's under-17 national team.

-Foord grew up watching the National Rugby League (NRL).
+Foord is also a fan of the National Rugby League (NRL).

 Club career

-Central Coast Mariners, 2009
+Central Coast Mariners (2009)

-At the age of 16, Foord signed with Central Coast Mariners ahead of the 2009 W-League season, but did not play in a match for the club.
+At the age of 14, Foord signed with Central Coast Mariners ahead of the 2009 W-League season, but did not play in a match for the club.

-Sydney FC, 2010–14
+Sydney FC (2010–14)

-With the announcement that the Central Coast Mariners would not field a women's team in the 2010–11 W-League season, Foord, along with fellow Mariners players Teresa Polias, Lydia Vandenbergh, and Renee Rollason, all switched to nearby club, Sydney FC.
-Foord spent four straight seasons with Sydney FC, she appeared in 44 games and scored 10 goals.
+With the announcement that the Central Coast Mariners would not field a women's team in the 2010–11 W-League season, Foord, along with fellow Mariners players Teresa Polias, Lydia Vandenbergh, and Renee Rollason, switched to nearby club, Sydney FC.
+Foord spent four straight seasons with Sydney FC, where she appeared in 44 games and scored 10 goals.